G.I. Joe: A Real American Hero (1983 TV series): DVD

 In 2003-2004, Kid Rhino Entertainment (a subsidiary of AOL Time Warner) (a Warner Family Entertainment and WEA/Warner Music Group-distributed label) began releasing G.I.
 Joe: A Real American Hero on DVD in Region 1.
 They released the original two mini-series in 2003 followed by Season 1 in 2 volume sets in 2004.
-The first half of Season 2 was released in late 2004 but the remaining episodes were never released due to quality issues when the original DVDs were released (such as adding more sound effects when watched in 5.1 surround sound, since they did the same to the Transformers G1 DVD sets, also done by Rhino).
+The first half of Season 2 was released in late 2004 but the remaining episodes were never released due to quality issues when the original DVDs were released (such as adding more newly created sound effects when watched in either 5.1 surround or monaural sound; the same audio retooling was done to the Transformers G1 DVD sets, also done by Rhino).
 These DVD sets have since gone out of print as Rhino lost the distribution rights.
 In 2008, Hasbro reacquired the worldwide distribution rights to the Sunbow library which includes G.I.
 Joe.
 During 2008 and 2009, Hasbro released five gift packs of cartoon-inspired action figures, each including a DVD.
 The first four sets included the four miniseries, and the fifth an assortment of Sunbow series episodes.
 In March 2009, Shout!
 Factory acquired the rights to re-release G.I.
 Joe on DVD in Region 1 with Vivendi Entertainment.
 They have subsequently released Season 1 in 3 volume sets.
 On July 22, 2009, they released G.I.
-Joe - A Real American Hero: Complete Collector's Set, a 17-disc boxset featuring all 95 episodes and extensive bonus features including archival Hasbro toy commercials and a collectible 60-page book.
+Joe - A Real American Hero: Complete Collector's Set, a 17-disc themed boxset shaped like a military footlocker, featuring all 95 episodes and extensive bonus features including archival Hasbro toy commercials and a collectible 60-page book.
 The second and final season was released as a stand-alone set on April 27, 2010.
-This series is available for streaming on Hasbro's own channel on YouTube dedicating to this series; as well as on the Tubi and Bentkey streaming services.